iomesh/docs/docs/cluster-operations/replace-failed-disk.md

       # ...
     ```

-6. Repeat Step 2 and 3 to verify that there are no ongoing migration or recovery tasks for the cluster.
+6. Repeat Step 2 and 3 to verify that there are no ongoing migration or recovery tasks in the cluster.

-7. Verify that the block device is in `Unclaimed` state.
+7. Verify that the block device is in the `Unclaimed` state.
     ```shell
     kubectl get bd blockdevice-66312cce9037ae891a099ad83f44d7c9 -n iomesh-system
     ```